The Path to Proton Structure at One-Percent Accuracy: Determination of the baseline dataset

 The results of Ref.~\cite{Carrazza:2020gss} allow for a more refined analysis of cuts motivated by electroweak effects than what was possible in NNPDF3.1.
 We can now evaluate EW and mixed QCD+EW corrections in a systematic and consistent way for all hadronic processes included in a PDF fit, by taking advantage of the recent automation of these computations in {\tt mg5\_aMC}~\cite{Frederix:2018nkq}, and using of fast-interpolation grids with matching accuracy in the electroweak and strong couplings produced using {\tt PineAPPL}~\cite{Carrazza:2020gss}.
 We use the NNPDF3.1QED set~\cite{Bertone:2017bme} for the photon PDF~\cite{Carrazza:2020gss}.
 We then exclude from the NLO and NNLO fits all data points for which the difference between the pure NLO QCD calculation and the full NLO QCD+EW computation (which includes the mixed corrections) exceeds the size of the experimental uncertainty.
 This strategy will also be used to investigate phenomenological implications of the NNPDF4.0 PDF sets in Sect.~\ref{sec:pheno}.

 Additional kinematic cuts are implemented for specific datasets, as summarized in Table~\ref{tab:kincuts}.
 For datasets already included in NNPDF3.1, these are the same as in that analysis, see Sect.~2 in~\cite{Ball:2017nwa}.
 For new datasets, these follow from similar considerations.
 We summarize here the motivations.
 For DIS measurements the cuts remove the low-energy ($Q^2$) region, where perturbative QCD becomes unreliable, and the large invariant mass ($W^2$) region, where higher-twist corrections may be non-negligible.
 We impose a stricter $Q^2$ cut on the HERA I+II $\sigma_{\rm NC}^{c}$ dataset in the NNLO fit if the charm PDF is fitted in order to minimize the possible impact of missing NNLO terms related to initial-state charm (see Sect.~2.2 in~\cite{Ball:2017nwa}).
-For fixed-target DY measurements (specifically for E866 and E605 $\sigma^p$) the cuts remove the data points that are too close to the production threshold.
-To this purpose, we define $\tau=m_{\ell\ell}/s$ and $y_{\rm max}=-\frac{1}{2}\ln\tau$, where $m_{\ell\ell}$ is the invariant mass of the dilepton pair and $\sqrt{s}$ is the center-of-mass energy of the collision.
-For collider inclusive gauge boson production, we impose a cut on the D0 $W$ electron and muon asymmetry at NNLO because of the difficulty in obtaining a sufficiently precise theoretical prediction when the measured asymmetry becomes too close to zero; we exclude the lowest rapidity bins of all of the LHC measurements from the NNLO fit because of numerical instabilities in the computation of the NNLO $K$-factor; and we remove the large invariant mass bins from the ATLAS low-mass DY 2D 8 TeV measurement in order to avoid overlap with the corresponding high-mass measurement.
-For $Z$ $p_T$ production we remove the largest rapidity bins from the CMS $Z$ $p_T$ 8 TeV measurement because of an apparent incompatibility with the corresponding ATLAS measurement~\cite{Boughezal:2017nla}.
-All the remaining cuts displayed in Table~\ref{tab:kincuts} are imposed to remove data points for which $p_T$ resummation effects (typically in the low transverse momentum tail of the various distributions) or electroweak corrections (typically in the large transverse momentum or invariant mass tails of the various distributions) may become large.
-Kinematic cuts in the LO fit are taken to be the same as in the NLO fit.
+For fixed-target DY measurements (specifically for E866 and E605 $\sigma^p$) the cuts remove the data points that are too close to the production threshold, as discussed in Ref.~\cite{Ball:2017nwa}, based on the study of Ref.~\cite{Bonvini:2015ira}.
+To this purpose, we define $\tau=m_{\ell\ell}^2/s$ and $y_{\rm max}=-\frac{1}{2}\ln\tau$, where $m_{\ell\ell}$ is the invariant mass of the dilepton pair and $\sqrt{s}$ is the center-of-mass energy of the collision.
+For collider inclusive gauge boson production, we impose a cut on the D0 $W$ electron and muon asymmetry at NNLO because of the difficulty in obtaining a sufficiently precise theoretical prediction when the measured asymmetry becomes too close to zero; we exclude the lowest lepton rapidity bins of all of the LHCb measurements from the NNLO fit because, due to rapidity cut on the leptons ($y_\ell>2$) in the last bin the phase space for both leptons to pass the cut is very small, thus leading to numerical instabilities in the computation of the NNLO $K$-factor; and we remove the large invariant mass bins from the ATLAS low-mass DY 2D 8 TeV measurement in order to avoid overlap with the corresponding high-mass measurement.
+For $Z$ $p_T$ production we follow Ref.~\cite{Boughezal:2017nla} and remove the largest rapidity bins from the CMS $Z$ $p_T$ 8 TeV measurement because of an apparent incompatibility with the corresponding ATLAS measurement, while fully retaining the latter.